nienn/vue-random-vehicles/README.md

 # A Vue Project

-A very simple vue project that displays a list of 50 random vehicle brands with stats and drivers.
+A very simple vue project that displays a list of 50 random vehicles with stats and drivers.
 Some features:

 - SCSS;